Merrymouth: History

 Merrymouth released their debut album as Simon Fowler's Merrymouth on 26 March 2012.
-Recorded at Gospel Oak Studio, Warwickshire, they were joined in the studio by award winning folk musicians John McCusker and Andy Cutting.
-They toured the album throughout 2012 and 2013, and performed at BBC Radio 2’s CarFest for champion of the band Chris Evans, The Mosely Folk Festival, and The Edinburgh Fringe Festival.
+Recorded at Gospel Oak Studio, Warwickshire, they were joined in the studio by award-winning folk musicians John McCusker and Andy Cutting.
+They toured the album throughout 2012 and 2013, and performed at BBC Radio 2's CarFest for champion of the band Chris Evans, Moseley Folk and Arts Festival, and The Edinburgh Fringe Festival.

-Founding Merrymouth bassist/songwriter Mike McNamara introduced Simon to John McCusker and subsequently Simon presented John with the ‘Musician Of The Year’ accolade at the BBC Radio 2 Folk Awards.
-They later became close friends, and McCusker appeared on Ocean Colour Scene's A Hyperactive Workout For The Flying Squad album in 2005, and joined them on numerous occasions at live shows.
+Founding Merrymouth bassist/songwriter Mike McNamara introduced Simon to John McCusker and subsequently Simon presented John with the 'Musician of the Year' accolade at the BBC Radio 2 Folk Awards.
+They later became close friends, and McCusker appeared on Ocean Colour Scene's A Hyperactive Workout for the Flying Squad album in 2005, and joined them on numerous occasions at live shows.
 Simon subsequently went on to record backing vocals for McCusker's then-wife Kate Rusby's Underneath The Stars album.